 For OSO we source the material from the waste management companies (as above) or we buy materials that have been used by manufacturing companies.

-Once received the materials are inspected to make sure they are within the specification they then go through the reprocessing process on site
+Once received the materials are inspected to make sure they are within the specification they then go through the reprocessing process.

 Once they are recycled, what sort of things are they made into/can they be used for?

-Depending on the grade of recycled pellets we manufacture then there is a whole range of manufacturing processes that the material can be used for.
+Depending on the grade of recycled pellets manufactured, then there is a whole range of manufacturing processes that the material can be used for.

 For example - Online retail bags, black bin liners, blown film bags, profile extruded plastic decking, furniture and pipe manufacture.